 To help better understand what you can expect with a flat roof, we have compiled a list of 10 common issues faced with flat roofs.

 Contact Our Team Today!

 Exposure is essentially the root of all flat roof problems when dealing with the extreme weather variances experienced in Edmonton and the surrounding area.
 Your home or building’s roof is exposed to the sun, snow and other elements, so damage is inevitable.
-Regardless of how durable the roofing material is, no roof can last forever.
+No roofing material can last forever, regardless of how durable the roofing material is.